FerriLaura/market_pulse_project/README.md

 # Market Pulse

 **Market Pulse** explores the behavior of different stock market sectors using historical data from Yahoo Finance.
-It analyzes sector performance, volatility, and correlations to uncover how various parts of the market move together.
+In particular, performance (returns), risk (volatility), risk-adjusted performance (Sharpe ratio) and co-movement between sectors (correlation) were analyzed during the project.

 ---

 ## Project's goals

-The goal of this project is to:
+The goals of this project are the following:
 - Fetch and clean real stock data using the 'yfinance' API;
-- Compute daily returns, annualized mean returns, mean variance and volatility;
+- Compute daily returns, annualized mean returns, mean variance, volatility and Sharpe ratio;
 - Compare risk-return profile across three different sectors: healthcare, technology and energy;
 - Visualize relationship through correlation heatmaps and summary plots.